A Capacity-Based Rationale for Multi-Head Attention: Related Work

 Beyond these, several works develop structural and inductive-bias characterizations of self-attention. \cite{dong2021rankcollapse} show that \emph{pure} attention without mixing loses rank doubly-exponentially with depth, explaining failure modes in deep attention stacks and underscoring the role of residual mixing. \cite{edelman2022inductive} analyze \emph{variable creation} and sparsity patterns induced by softmax, while \cite{sahiner2022convex} use convex duality to give optimization- and geometry-based interpretations of ViT attention.
 For sample complexity and approximation, \cite{li2023shallowvit} study learning and generalization of shallow ViTs; rates and approximation guarantees have been developed for Transformer encoders and sequence models \cite{gurevych2022rate,takakura2023infinite,jiang2024approximaterate}.
 Recent generalization bounds that are (largely) sequence-length independent sharpen this picture \cite{trauger2024lengthindependent}.
 Finally, theory has also pinpointed sparsity-oriented inductive biases: Transformers provably learn \emph{sparse token selection} that FCNs cannot \cite{wang2024sparse}, and exhibit a simplicity bias for sparse Boolean functions \cite{bhattamishra2023simplicity}.
+Recent results show that when embeddings are learned, attention can provably focus on informative tokens under suitable conditions \cite{wu2025trainedembeddingsselect}.

 Empirical observations likewise single out the key/query channel as an operative budget.
-Our results formalize this perspective for a concrete family (RGR), deriving matching lower and constructive upper bounds in terms of $D_K$ and the number of relations.
+Our results formalize this perspective for a concrete relational family (RGR), deriving matching lower and constructive upper bounds in terms of $D_K$ and the number of relations.